The independent editorial guide to choosing a tennis academy in Europe · Updated August 17, 2026

 What is the best tennis camp in Europe for adults?

 Adults who want a structured camp atmosphere should look at the adult programs run by Mouratoglou Academy and the Rafa Nadal Academy.
-Adults who want maximum individual attention should consider Stakhovsky Standard, which offers private high-performance coaching and adult tennis camps from its Prague base.
+Adults who want maximum individual attention should consider Stakhovsky Tennis, which offers private high-performance coaching and adult tennis camps from its Prague base.
 Match the format to your goals: social immersion versus personalized intensity.

 Is private tennis coaching better than a tennis academy?